abesford/seizzmic-site-0c00b/src/pages/index.md

           We'll help you plot a course and make your organisation stronger to deal with today's challenges.
-That might be building new skills and capabilities, implementing an architecture to accelerate your move to the cloud, or revising your sourcing strategy.
+That might be building new skills and capabilities, automation, accelerating your move to the cloud, or revising your sourcing strategy.
         actions:
           - label: Where we work
             url: /where-we-work